 Architecture Undergraduate Curricular Requirements

-Note: Program permission is required for admittance into architecture design studios (ARCH 253, ARCH 254, ARCH 353, ARCH 354, ARCH 453, and ARCH 454) and students must achieve a minimum grade of C in the previous studio course to enroll in the next sequential studio course.
+Note: Program permission is required for admittance into architecture design studios (ARCH 253, ARCH 254, ARCH 353, ARCH 354, and ARCH 454) and students must achieve a minimum grade of 'C' in the previous studio course to enroll in the next sequential studio course.

 Note: Students who have not been accepted into the third year curriculum may not enroll in architectural design courses.
 Students who have left the program may only re-enter the curriculum by application to the college admissions committee.